tetloose/tetloose-wp/Docs/Development/ts.md

 Import this file into `component-name.component.ts`: `import styles from './component-name.module.scss'`

-Reference the styles in the Class Constructor:
+Reference the styles in the Constructor:

 ```
     constructor(module: HTMLElement) {